Employee Time Off: Most Common and Unusual Leave Types in 2025

 3. Maternity Leave

-Maternity leave implies that a mother takes a break from her career to care for a newborn baby.
-Like in the case with other leave types in the United States, employers in many states are not legally required to pay for this kind of time off.
-However, in accordance with the FMLA, each US woman may take up to 12 weeks of unpaid maternity leave.
+Maternity leave refers to the time a mother takes off from her job to care for her newborn.
+Similar to other types of leave in the United States, many employers are not legally obligated to provide paid maternity leave.
+However, under the Family and Medical Leave Act (FMLA), women in the U.S. are entitled to take up to 12 weeks of unpaid maternity leave.

 In contrast, working mothers in Estonia are among the luckiest female employees in the world.
 They can stay home and take care of their newborn babies for up to 18 months after birth and be fully paid for it.